• Skip to main content

 You must file a lawsuit for Alabama medical malpractice within 2 years from the date of the malpractice.
 One exception is that the deadline is extended if the injured person couldn’t reasonably have known that malpractice had occurred during that time.
 If that happens, Alabama follows the discovery rule, which stipulates that the lawsuit may be filed within 6 months of the date of discovery of the malpractice or the discovery of facts that would reasonably lead to that discovery, whichever is earlier.

 Notwithstanding the discovery rule, Alabama also has a statute of repose.
-This is an absolute deadline in which a victim of medical malpractice must file the claim no later than 4 years after the date of the malpractice, regardless of when it was discovered.
-The only exception to this is if the victim was a minor.
-If a child under age 4 is a victim of medical malpractice, the parent has until the child’s 8th birthday to file a lawsuit.
+This statute imposes an absolute deadline for filing medical malpractice claims, requiring the victim to file no later than 4 years after the date of the malpractice, regardless of when it was discovered.
+The only exception applies to minors.
+If a child under the age of 4 is a victim of medical malpractice, including cases that may necessitate the expertise of a newborn injury attorney, the parent has until the child’s 8th birthday to file a lawsuit.

 Alabama Medical Liability Act